substance/interior/campaign.md

 **How is it different from Google Docs**

-Substance is different from google docs because we dont sell or give away your personal data.
-However unlike Google Docs Substance focuses on structured content composition, leaving the layout part to the system not the user.
+Unlike Google Docs Substance focuses on structured content composition, leaving the layout part to the system not the user.
+Because of the absence of formatting utilities, it suggests structured, content-oriented writing.
+The Substance Composer is available as Open Source and can be extended by the developer community.
+We believe data integrity is important.
+With Substance your data is stored locally, unless you share it with the public or a selected number of people.

 For any specific questions, please email us at: [info@substance.io](mailto:info@substance.io)
 Thank you,